The narwhal is an elusive whale, medium in size, and inhabits the Arctic and Atlantic oceans in Canada.

 Narwhals’ color changes as they grow.
 When they are born, they are gray, and as they age, they turn black and white.
 The oldest narwhals have white skin and few black spots.

 Narwhals travel in groups, as do most other whales.
-They congregate with up to 5 or 10 other whales, and they travel together at other times up to 20.
+They assemble with up to 5 or 10 other whales and travel together at different times up to 20.

 When summer arrives, narwhals form huge groups.
 These formations can range between 500 and 1000 strong.

 During winter, narwhals make some of the deepest dives recorded for a marine mammal.
-They can dive at least 800 meters, up to 15 times per day.
-Many of the dive, reaching 1,500 meters, with dives lasting 25 minutes.
+They can dive at least 800 meters, up to 15 daily.
+Many dive, reaching 1,500 meters, with dives lasting 25 minutes.
 This includes the time spent at the bottom and the transit down and back to the surface.

 The sounds they produce differ in summer and winter.
 They use clicks or echolocation to detect objects in the water for navigation and communication.